 (1) By creating a source of identification and inspiration accessible to fellow students, colleagues, and researchers; and

 (2) By providing a shared, online pedagogical database that will be available worldwide and for viewing and discussion in classes.

-Inspirational Ethics and the method of Collecting Ethical Evidence is an experience of co-learning, co-growing, co-existing; taking Ethics to be a creative perspective of our inevitable shared being—a realm wherein young artists-in-the-making experience how to become intimate with inspiring notions such as eudemonia—a complete life lived in accordance with reason, or, alternatively, by the influence of other ideas such as duty, utility, care, and freedom.
-To this end, The Ethics Lab seeks to cultivate the unmediated practice of working the ethical muscle in the context of film(making) studies.
+Our mission is to spread the creative dimension of the young filmmaker’s diverse ethical universe.
+However, we do not intend to embark on this journey as if Ethics were a restrictive realm of “dos and don’ts,” nor would we attempt to become clarion callers for a patronizing moralistic ideology—or, worse, for a missionary-like, self-righteous moral gospel—as if attempting to enforce The Right Thing to Do.
+No. For us, Inspirational Ethics and the method of Collecting-Ethical-Evidence on video is an experience of co-learning, co-growing, and co-existing, one that takes Ethics to be a creative aspect of our inevitable shared being—a realm wherein young artists-in-the-making experience how to become intimate with inspiring notions such as eudemonia—a complete life lived in accordance with reason—or, alternatively, by the influence of other ideas such as virtue, duty, utility, care, and freedom.
+To this end, The Ethics Lab seeks to cultivate the unmediated practice of working one’s ethical muscles in the context of film, television, and media (making) studies.

 Finally, we look upon Ethics as a province of massive accumulated human wisdom.
 For us, then, Ethics is the student’s most intimate form of subjective agency, through which better human expression and reasoned understanding of the self and l’autre are globally advanced.
 It is our mission to nurture, strengthen, support, and encourage more and more individuals to safely navigate their moral landscapes, not only without fear but with great confidence and trust.

 We never forget that media making is always about l’autre.